-BC Moldova Agroindbank SA

-The Bank was incorporated in 1991 as a joint stock commercial bank.
+BC Moldova-Agroindbank SA (the "Bank") was incorporated in 1991 as a joint stock commercial bank.
 The Bank is licensed by the National Bank of Moldova ("NBM") to conduct all types of transactions in national and foreign currency on the territory of the Republic of Moldova and on international markets.

 The activity is carried out both through the head office, as well as through 60 branches and 71 agencies, located throughout the Republic of Moldova (31 December 2019: 66 branches and 93 agencies).
-The Segment reporting is presented in Note 36.
+The Segment reporting is presented in Note 35.

-At 31 December 2020, the Bank held 100% of the share capital of MAIB-Leasing S.A.
-(31 December 2019: 100%) and 99% of the share capital of Moldmediacard S.R.L.
-(31 December 2019: 99%).
+At 31 December 2020, the Bank held 100% of the share capital of MAIB Leasing SA (31 December 2019: 100%), a subsidiary, which offers leasing products and 99% of the share capital of Moldmediacard SRL (31 December 2019: 99%), a private limited company which offers processing services for card transactions.